koredeycode/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-This directory contains project task file for 0x09-python-everything_is_object for the alx Software engineering programme
+# Python-everything_is_object
+In this project, I learned about Python-everything_is_object as part of my projects for the ALX Software Engineering Programme
+* Koredeycode